October 2008 Archives

 Once Red State - Blue State, Now Internetland - Radioland?

 The news is all economy and election: Warren Buffet, accustomed to being courted by the press, software tycoons and presidential candidates flexes his muscles and asks that everyone go buy stocks.
 The people totally ignore him.
-Greenspan rears his head, a haunting apparition moaning about 'the one think he didn't know'...The market swoons again....
+Greenspan rears his head, a haunting apparition, moaning about 'the one thing he didn't know'...The market swoons again....

-Sarah Palin goes for the rich little poor girl image...McCain supporters stage increasingly hostile and bizarre threats to Obama supporters and all the media...The liberal Internet pulls for a landslide Democrat win that if necessary parts of the blogosphere could accomplish by sheer force of editorial will.
+Sarah Palin goes for the rich little poor girl image...McCain supporters stage increasingly hostile and bizarre threats to Obama supporters and all the media...The liberal Internet pulls for a landslide Democrat win that I believe parts of the blogosphere could accomplish by sheer force of editorial will.
 The liberal-nets feature daily reports from conservatives and their sons and daughters and commentators who either disapprove or are defecting from the Republican Party (Goldwater,Schwartzenegger, Powell, Buckley, Brooks, Adelman...)
-If Huff Po ran out of Republican offspring essays to feature I'm sure there's room to increase the pixel size of their headlines from 70-80 to 700.
+If Huff Po ran out of Republican offspring essays to feature I'm sure campaign enthusiasm would give editorial space to increase the pixel size of their headlines from 70-80 to 700.

 Bloggers predict that the internet is bringing an end to the era of Rove style politics...Karl Rove writes a letter to the editor of Harper's to point out that Grover Norquist, not him, said: "We can go to students at Harvard and say, 'There is now a secure retirement plan for Republican operatives'"

-The media talks about back-stabbing and Republican resumes reportedly flying out to corporations...Nobody's too happy that Imelda Palin spends a lot on make-up in addition to shoes.
+The media talks about back-stabbing and Republican Hill staff's curriculum vitae reportedly flying out to corporations...Nobody's too happy that Imelda Palin spends a lot on make-up in addition to shoes.
 (Still, I think it's way to soon too start cheerfully humming 'We never promised you a rose garden')

 Meanwhile in science news: